 Ethics violations on the rise

-A new study from the Ethics Resource Center reveals that over the past two years, 45 percent of U.S. employees observed a violation of the law or ethics at work.
-The use of social media appears to be contributing to the problem, according to new research.
+A study from the Ethics Resource Center reveals that over 45% of U.S. employees observed a violation of the law or ethics at work.
+The use of social media appears to be contributing to the problem.

-While reporting of the wrongdoing was at an all-time high, so too was the backlash against those employees who blew the whistle, the research revealed.
-More than 1 in 5 employees who reported misconductexperienced some form of retaliation, which ERC President Patricia J. Harned said spells trouble.
+While reporting of the wrongdoing was at an all-time high, so was the backlash against those employees who blew the whistle, the research revealed.
+More than 1 in 5 employees who reported misconduct experienced some form of retaliation, which ERC President Patricia Harned said spells trouble.